bengarrett/RetroTxt/docs/specs/controls.md

 hide:
   - toc
 ---
 Control sequences are strings of characters embedded into the text as the cursor, display, and presentation functions.

+!!! info "ANSI control"
+    An example of an ANSI escape sequence to set a white font and black background color.

+    ```
+    ←[0;37;40m
+    ```

 ANSI art uses control sequences for its colorization and cursor positioning, as do remote terminals used by many Linux and Unix tools such as [xterm](https://invisible-island.net/xterm/).

 | Common name | Official | Partial support | Notes |
 | -- | -- | -- | -- |